rust-lang/book/src/ch11-03-test-organization.md

 There's controversy within the testing community about whether you should write unit tests for private functions or not.
 Regardless of which testing ideology you adhere to, Rust does allow you to test private functions due to the way that the privacy rules work.
-Consider this code with the private function `internal_adder`:
+Consider the code in Listing 11-6 with the private function `internal_adder`:

 Filename: src/lib.rs